2 April 2008

 Home of What’s Cooking WednesdayI have to admit that I was not a fan of sausage before I moved here.
-Calabrian salsiccia is really something special though, and this simple dish of P’s has become one of my absolute favorites.
+Calabrian salsiccia is really something special though, and this simple dish has become one of my absolute favorites.

 The recipe is super easy–just your basic tomato sauce really–so feel free to experiment, throw in some peppers, mushrooms, or whatever you like, although you probably won’t need extra peperoncino!

-I know a lot of people take the sausage out of its casing and crumble it into the sauce, but method described below really lets the sausage shine, so to speak.
-This way would also allow for the traditional Italian meal of pasta for the first course and then meat for the second course–although we eat it all together anyway.
+I know a lot of people take the sausage out of its casing and crumble it into the sauce, but the method described below really lets the sausage shine.
+Keeping the sausage in its casings would also allow for the traditional Italian meal of pasta for the first course and then meat for the second course–although we eat it all together anyway.
+My American influence on P perhaps?

 Pasta with Calabrian Sausage